-Security of WPA and WPA2
+How secure are WPA and WPA2 ?

 As discussed earlier, WPA and WPA2 are designed in response to the security vulnerabilities found in WEP.
 So, both of them are more secure than WEP.
 In fact, use of WEP is deprectaed and all devices should be upgraded from using WEP.

 If we compare WPA and WPA2, WPA2 uses algorithm stronger than WPA.
 And it ensures even more better security than WPA.